DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ##### A Word of Warning

-**The practices that follow are not spiritual exercises.
-They are de-programming protocols.** If you are seeking comfort, bliss, or validation for a belief in a benevolent cosmos, you are in the wrong place.
-That is the path of spiritual bypassing—the final and most subtle trick of the control system, which convinces you to re-label your programming as 'divine will.'
+**The practices that follow are not self-help exercises.
+They are de-programming protocols.** If you are seeking comfort, bliss, or validation for a belief in a benevolent universe, you are in the wrong place.
+That is the path of wishful thinking—the final and most subtle trick of the control system, which convinces you to re-label your programming as 'natural' or 'inevitable.'

 The path ahead is that of the engineer, not the mystic.
 It requires cold, clear observation of your own mechanical nature.
 To be liberated is not to float away into the light; it is to sit down at the command line of your own consciousness and begin the painstaking work of rewriting the code.